 Durability Difference

 SSDs are clearly better than hard drives in terms of durability.
 HDDs are more vulnerable to mechanical failures due to the moving parts.
 SSDs, on the other hand, have no moving parts and can handle physical shocks much more effectively.
-Hard drives are heavier in weight and have fragile platters which can easily break when you accidentally drop them.
-Drops could be destructive for the SSDs are well but not as much as the HDDs.
+Hard drives are heavier in weight and have fragile platters that can easily break when you accidentally drop them.
+Drops could be destructive for the SSDs as well, but not as much as the HDDs.

 Power Consumption and Noise